-Maynard Cooper is committed to promoting and investing in diversity in the workplace and the community.
+Maynard Cooper is committed to promoting and investing in diversity, equity, and inclusion in the workplace and the community.
 We have pledged ourselves to respect diversity in an atmosphere free from unwarranted bias and prejudice.
 This pledge governs our hiring and personnel policies, as well as our personal relationships within the firm.
 Maynard Cooper’s lawyers are also active participants in local and national organizations committed to enhancing diversity in the legal profession.
 In addition, our firm and our lawyers devote significant financial and human resources to local initiatives that empower those from diverse backgrounds.

 Recruitment, Retention, and Promotion